JaeYeopHan/clonies/packages/redux/README.md

 # Redux (cloned)
+- `State management is the hardest problem in building UI applications.`
 - Clone [Redux](https://github.com/reduxjs/redux) from scratch.

 I added comments that I personally understand.
 Comments added can be found in each file.